News & Announcements

 On January 7, 2014, the Department of Defense announced the latest school construction grants from the Office of Economic Adjustment (OEA) of $16,250,000 to Albuquerque Public Schools, Albuquerque, New Mexico, for the new Wherry Elementary School on Kirtland Air Force Base, New Mexico; and $16,096,000 to Geary County Unified School District 475, Junction City, Kansas, for the Fort Riley Elementary School at Fort Riley, Kansas.
-These funds will assist the #11 and #20 schools on the July 2011 Deputy Secretary of Defense “Public Schools on Military Installations Priority List” (Priority List).

 Tuesday, December 11, 2012